-Is Japanese knotweed preventing you buying or selling property due to a mortgage being refused because of the presence of Japanese knotweed?
+Is Japanese knotweed preventing you buying or selling property due to Japanese knotweed?

 Mortgage lenders including the high street banks will refuse to lend money in the form of a mortgage where their surveyor identifies the presence of Japanese knotweed on the property.
 Refusal has also resulted where no Japanese knotweed is present on the site, but is on adjoining land.
 Surveyors employed by the banks are instructed to look out for Japanese knotweed, and whilst they may on occasion miss it, our experience shows they usually do identify knotweed correctly.

-We assume the banks refuse mortgages due to the damage the plant can cause, the resulting liabilities and the concern that it significantly devalues the property.
+Banks refuse mortgages because the plant can cause significant property damage, and can devalue the property.
 This affects the loan to value ratio and reduces the value of the security held by the bank.

-The good news is that we do have several residential solutions that we guarantee solves the problem of Japanese knotweed.
-These range from herbicide treatment programmes using foliar spray, or in some cases stem injection, to physical removal methods such as Resi-Dig-Out™, or for much larger areas our commercial Xtract or Dig and Dump solutions may be appropriate.
+The good news is that we do have several residential solutions with an insurance backed guarantee (IBG) underwritten by LLOYD's OF LONDON that satisfies most lenders.
+The methods range from herbicide treatment programmes using foliar spray, or in some cases stem injection, to physical removal methods such as Resi-Dig-Out™.
+For much larger areas our commercial Xtract or Dig and Dump solutions may be appropriate.

-If you are a buyer or seller with hugely different perceptions of the scale of the knotweed problem (and can't agree on apportionment of costs) you may find our Pre-Purchase Report service of use.
-This can be commissioned by buyer, seller or jointly, to ensure a completely impartial view is given by a professional firm, able to undertake the eradication work, and provide a guarantee that can be assigned to the new owner upon completion of the sale.
+If you are a buyer or seller with hugely different perceptions of the scale of the knotweed problem (and can't agree on apportionment of costs) you may find our Survey and Japanese Knotweed Management Plans of use.
+These can be commissioned by buyer, seller or jointly, to ensure a completely impartial view is given by a professional firm, able to undertake the eradication work, and provide a guarantee that can be assigned to the new owner upon completion of the sale.

 If you are a vendor trying to sell property infested with knotweed